 In a rehab setting, however, doctors and staff members can step in to provide medication to lessen the stress of withdrawal – a medication that simply would not be available to someone attempting to get clean on her own.
 The choice and dosage of medication is influenced by the information provided during the initial intake process, as well as observations made by clinic staff before treatment actually begins.
 The length of detox depends on the severity of the kratom abuse, as well as other co-occurring factors (such as the presence of other drugs in the user’s system, and any mental health disorders that affect how the user responds to detoxification).
 Detoxification can take anywhere from a couple days to an entire week, as the body struggles to adapt to functioning without the kratom upon which it had become dependent.
 Once the patient has completed detox, she is ready to begin psychotherapy.
 During this stage, a therapist helps the patient understand the psychological reasons behind her unhealthy use of kratom.

-No treatment program is complete without psychotherapy sessions, as it is in this stage that the patient learns how to cope with the temptation to use drugs.
+No treatment program is complete without psychotherapy sessions, since in this stage the patient learns how to cope with the temptation to use drugs.
 There are a number of different therapeutic approaches that a therapist can employ: therapy that focuses on changing thought patterns and destructive behavior is one such option, and therapy that focuses on goals and rewards for improved behavior is another.
 After the end of formalized treatment, a patient should always follow up with various forms of aftercare programs, such as support groups and 12-step programs.
 Even though the patient may be “clean,” kratom is still out there, and the temptation to use is too.